colmap/colmap/doc/cli.rst

 - ``model_aligner``: Align/geo-register model to coordinate system of given
   camera centers.

+- ``model_orientation_aligner``: Align the coordinate axis of a model using a Manhattan world assumption.

 - ``model_converter``: Convert the COLMAP export format to another format, such as PLY or NVM.